vuestorefront/vue-storefront/docs/guide/integrations/multistore.md

 Same logic with `adjustMultistoreApiUrl` but with localized route.

 :::tip
-Localized Route means denoting store code by convention without a parameter.
+Localized Route means denoting store code in URL by convention without a parameter.

 e.g. It's `de` in `https://example.com/de?a=b`
 :::